-I have worked as a member of the Monogenic Diabetes group since June 2009, using high-throughput (‘Next Generation’) sequencing techniques for the discovery of novel causative mutations in neonatal diabetes, hyperinsulinism and other diseases of pancreatic dysfunction.
-This work has been carried out in close association with the Department of Molecular Genetics at the Royal Devon and Exeter NHS Foundation Trust, and having initially implemented these techniques for research studies, we have now been able to transfer these into the diagnostic setting, offering rapid, high-throughput testing not only for monogenic diabetes but for a wide range of inherited diseases.
-As well as continuing this work, I am also developing high sensitivity methods for the non-invasive detection of specific diabetes mutations in pregnant mothers, which will help inform clinical care during and after pregnancy and reduce the risk of complications such as macrosomia (see 'Research').
-This work will bring together molecular genetic techniques with cutting-edge detection methods to allow delivery of truly personalized healthcare.
+I worked as a member of the Monogenic Diabetes group from June 2009 until August 2019, using high-throughput (‘Next Generation’) sequencing techniques for the discovery of novel causative genes and mutations in neonatal diabetes, hyperinsulinism and other diseases of pancreatic dysfunction.
+This work was carried out in close association with the Department of Molecular Genetics at the Royal Devon and Exeter NHS Foundation Trust, and having initially implemented these techniques for research studies, we were able to transfer these into the diagnostic setting, offering rapid, high-throughput testing not only for monogenic diabetes but for a wide range of inherited diseases.
+As well as continuing this work, I also developed high sensitivity methods for the non-invasive detection of specific diabetes mutations in pregnant mothers, which will help inform clinical care during and after pregnancy and reduce the risk of complications such as macrosomia (see 'Research').
+This work brought together molecular genetic techniques with cutting-edge detection methods to allow delivery of truly personalized healthcare.

 PhD (University of Wales, 1988)

 BSc (Hons) (University of Wales, 1985)

 - 1997-2007: Lecturer, School of Biosciences, Cardiff University